ChrisBabcock24/SQL-project-CB/QA.md

 Risk areas included columns that had large amounts of NULL values, this could possibly skew the results of data when calculating if the row is counted in results.

+Formatting of data fields with names - Some fields in the product names had similar names but spelling or capitalization was slightly different.
 Multiple names for the same item may also give a false result if is it grouped correctly.

+Conflicting values or data types - calculations could return as NULL if not in correct data type

+Formatting of data fields with names - Some fields in the product names had similar names but spelling or capitalization was slightly different.

+I found that if a query was run more than once while using the UPDATE statement that the data would be invalid as it calculated on the previously UPDATED value.
+Use SELECT to run these queries before you are absolutely sure you want to UPDATE table.

 QA Process:
 Describe your QA process and include the SQL queries used to execute it.